hkoba/p5-File-AddInc/README.md

 ## Note for MOP4Import users

-This module does \*NOT\* rely on [MOP4Import::Declare](https://metacpan.org/pod/MOP4Import::Declare) but designed to co-operate well with it.
+This module does \*NOT\* rely on [MOP4Import::Declare](https://metacpan.org/pod/MOP4Import::Declare) but designed to work well with it.
 Actually, this module provides `declare_file_inc` method.
-So, you can inherit 'File::AddInc'.
+So, you can inherit 'File::AddInc' to reuse this pragma.

     package MyExporter;
     use MOP4Import::Declare -as_base, [parent => 'File::AddInc'];

-And then you can use `-file_inc` pragma like following:
+Then you can use `-file_inc` pragma like following:

     use MyExporter -file_inc;